LowellInstruments/ddh_new/docs/source/sw-developing.rst

     :alt: alternate text
     :figclass: align-center

-    Network connectivity icon
+    Internet connectivity icon

-The code for the networking feature is in 2 files, so called th_net.py and utils_net.py.
+The code for the networking feature is in 2 files, so called `'th_net.py`' and `'utils_net.py`'.
 The former is about the behavior, what the networking feature does.
 The latter is about the how.
-The th_net.py file consists of a single function, which executes forever the same task, without blocking.
+The `'th_net.py`' file consists of a single function, which executes forever the same task, without blocking.
 The networking feature is about choosing the most economic way to keep internet connectivity.
 Thus, the DDH will try to use wi-fi whenever possible.
 If this is not possible, for example when the DDH is on a vessel at sea